cmerick/cmerick/README.md

 - 🔭 I’m currently working as a Fullstack developer.
 - 🌱 Making Fullstack applications with React, React Native, Nodejs, Java, SpringBoot.
 - 👯 I’m looking to collaborate or work as freelancer on projects involving React and Nodejs.
+- 🤝 if you are looking to do business with me contact me via linkedin or gmail.

 ## Olá 👋 Eu sou Erick